Ecological Food and Farm

 All issues to be voted on shall be decided by a simple majority of those present at the meeting in which the vote takes place.

-A local chapter may be dissolved by a vote of two thirds of its members.
-A local chapter may also be dissolved by a vote of two thirds of the Board of Trustees for violation of these by-laws or for actions that are detrimental to the goals or reputation of the Association.
+A chapter may also be disolved by a vote of two thirds of the Board of Trustees for violation of these by-laws or for actions that are detrimental to the goals or reputation of the Association.
 Upon such dissolution, all assets of the chapter shall pass to the Association.

 Article VI : Board of Trustees